Kyrpel/tweet-scheduler-make-com/README.md

 # Tweet Creation from Articles/Screenshots & Social Media
 ## & Scheduler with Make.com

 A web application that helps create and schedule engaging tweets from various content sources.
-The app processes text, images, social media content, and generates tweet variations using GPT-4.
+The app processes text and images, generates tweet variations using GPT-4, and allows scheduling through Google Sheets integration.

 ## ✅ Completed Features

 - **Content Processing**
   - ✅ Process articles into tweet-friendly format
   - ✅ Extract text from screenshots using GPT-4 Vision
-  - ✅ Process TikTok videos with transcription
+  - ✅ Process TikTok videos with transcription ---> Tweet
-  - ✅ Process Instagram videos with transcription
+  - ✅ Process Instagram videos with transcription ---> Tweet
   - ✅ Process YouTube videos with transcription
   - ✅ Save full transcripts of video content